Charon (moon): Name

-After its discovery, Charon was first given the temporary designation S/1978 P 1, following the then recently instituted convention.
-On June 24, 1978, Christy first suggested the name Charon as a scientific-sounding version of his wife Charlene's nickname, "Char".
+Charon was first given the temporary designation S/1978 P 1, after its discovery, following the then recently instituted convention.
+On June 24, 1978, Christy first suggested Oz, then the name Charon as a scientific-sounding version of his wife Charlene's nickname, "Char".
 Although colleagues at the Naval Observatory proposed Persephone, Christy stuck with Charon after discovering that it was serendipitously the name of an appropriate mythological figure: Charon (/ˈkɛərən/; Χάρων) is the ferryman of the dead, closely associated with the god Pluto.
 The IAU officially adopted the name in late 1985, and it was announced on January 3, 1986.

-Coincidentally, nearly four decades before Charon's discovery, science fiction author Edmond Hamilton had invented three moons of Pluto for his 1940 novel Calling Captain Future and named them Charon, Styx, and Cerberus.
+Coincidentally, nearly four decades before Charon's discovery, science fiction author Edmond Hamilton had invented three moons of Pluto for his 1940 novel Calling Captain Future and named them Charon, Styx, and Cerberus;

+Styx and Kerberos are the two smallest Plutonian moons, and were named in 2013.